 ☎️ +387 63 766 160 (Viber & WhatsApp available)

-Although the trail mostly takes us through populated areas, on the section from Dračevo to Hutovo sela, you drive through an uninhabited area without drinking water, so we recommend that you stock up on a large amount of water in a local store in Dračevo.
-This is especially important in summer days.
-On the macadam section, there are sharp stones and the possibility of thorns in some parts, so it is necessary to bring a mini tool and a tool for patching inner tires.
+Although the trail takes us through populated areas, we recommend taking sufficient amounts of water with you on the ride, especially on summer days.
+The entire section is asphalted, but it is necessary to bring a mini tool and a tool for patching inner tires.
 Due to the length of the tour, it is recommended to inform family or friends about your cycling plans before going on the ride.

 More information, photos, overview and download of the Ciro Heritage GPX track can be found at HerzegovinaBike web page.. 👇